Search

 A glass of sharbat-e tohme sharbati.

-About this Persian Basil Seed Drink
+Why I Love This Persian Basil Seed Drink Recipe

 Adding strained soaked basil seeds into drink jar

 1. Packed with ingredients known for their anti-inflammatory benefits.
-Antioxidant properties in saffron (crocin, crocetin, and safranal) may help manage inflammatory conditions and reduce the chances of chronic conditions.
-The benefits of saffron are linked to:
+Antioxidant properties in saffron (crocin, crocetin, and safranal) is known to help manage inflammatory conditions and reduce the chances of chronic conditions.

 2. High-fiber and high-mineral drink.
-Basil seed is nutrient-rich, especially fiber and minerals.
+Basil seed is nutrient-rich, especially in fiber and minerals.
 1 tbsp of basil seeds contains:

 • 7g of fiber, which is 25% of the RDI